 Get Cracking – May is National Egg Month

 How are you planning to celebrate National Egg Month?
-As the weather gets nicer, Ohio families are gathering for picnics, potlucks and parties – making May the unofficial start to summer.
+As the weather gets nicer, Ohio families are beginning to enjoy cooking and eating outdoors.
 May is also National Egg Month and Ohio’s egg farmers are celebrating by sharing four of their favorite recipes.

 Also during National Egg Month, Ohio’s EGGsperts are sharing fun facts about the incredible edible egg:

-- Ohio is one of the largest egg farming states in the nation, producing approximately 9 billion eggs annually;
+- Ohio is the second largest egg farming state in the nation, producing approximately 9 billion eggs annually;

 - One large egg has 6 grams of high-quality protein, 13 essential nutrients and 9 amino acids;

 - Eggs are a good source of vitamin B12, phosphorus, and riboflavin;